dannykap/diger/README.md

 ## HOW DOES IT WORK
 * __Deployment phase__
-    executing the 'deploy' command once per account+region to:
+    <br>executing the 'deploy' command once per account+region to:
     - allocate a dynamoDB table used for caching and act as an event ledger
     - lambda layer that, once triggered, mirrors the triggered lambda event to the local machine
 * __Connection phase__
-    executing the 'connect' CLI command in any IDE debugger will:
+    <br>executing the 'connect' CLI command in any IDE debugger will:
     - Map the relevant lambdas (auto-discovered from a given cloudformation template or manually provided)
     - Update the remote lambdas to mirror the trigger event when the local machine is in active debugging

 ## PREREQUISITES
 * A deployed AWS Lambda containing code that can be executed on a local machine.